nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/nuxeo-studio-release-notes/studio-updates-2021-07.md

 As a developer most of these changes are transparent for you and will be automatically applied with the update.

-//TODO insert designer menus image here

-More specifically, anything that you configured using Studio Designer that is in the green menus automatically receives our latest accessibility updates as soon as you install Web UI 3.0.3.
+More specifically, anything that you configured besides layouts automatically receives our latest accessibility updates as soon as you install Web UI 3.0.3.
 No need for an update on your side.
-Existing layouts (menus marked in yellow) need to be updated to be more accessible.
+Existing layouts need to be updated to be more accessible.
 New ones created starting from June 22, 2021 will benefit from the latest accessibility updates.

 Below is a more detailed breakdown of the changes.